 Formula 1 is back for 2023 with a record-breaking calendar and a season which could see more excitement if Mercedes and Ferrari have closed the gap to Red Bull over the winter.

 Max Verstappen will look to become only the fifth driver to win a hat-trick of championships, joining Michael Schumacher, Lewis Hamilton, Juan Manuel Fangio and Sebastian Vettel in the elite club.

 Red Bull are the defending constructors’ holders but will be handicapped this year after controversially breaking the budget cap regulations in 2021.

 F1 in 2023 has the prospect of producing a three-way title fight but we can guarantee drama, incidents and off-track politics to make the headlines too.

 F1 2023 pre-season testing dates

 There will be just three days of pre-season testing, half as much as 2022.
-The teams will have eight hours of running each day at the Bahrain International Circuit from February 23-25.
+The teams will have eight-and-a-half hours of running each day at the Bahrain International Circuit from February 23-25.

 F1 testing regulations state each team can run just one car, so any reliability issues, crashes or damage will be costly.

 |February 23||10:00 to 14:00||07:00 to 11:00||02:00 to 06:00|